 Short-term insurance is also an important option if you didn’t sign up for a health plan during the open enrollment period or don’t have a qualifying life event like the birth of a child or getting married.

 While keeping you covered is the central benefit of short-term health insurance, these plans may also have lower premiums and a flexible range of deductibles.
 It’s important to note that short-term policies are typically nonrenewable, though you may be able to apply again.
+They do not offer minimum essential coverage or cover pre-existing conditions.
+And they require medical underwriting to determine whether you can be covered and if so, at what cost and with what exclusions.
 That said, they often allow you to begin or end coverage any time during the month, meaning that they really are there when you need them.

 Want to know more about the latest changes to short-term insurance plans?
 Read all about the new legislation here.